sjefvanleeuwen/blockchain-hackathon/doc/tutorials/first-contract.md

 ![alt text](./img/myetherwallet-interact-contract-read.png "Logo Title Text 1")

-And there you have it, your first contract that writes a setting to to blockchain.
+And there you have it, your first contract that writes a setting to the blockchain.
-Ofcourse these manual steps can be automated, which is what we are going to do when writing more complex contracts in the next tutorials.
+These manual steps can be automated, which is what we are going to do when writing more complex contracts in the next tutorials.